osm-search/Nominatim/docs/develop/Database-Layout.md

 that Nominatim uses them to look up special relations and to find nodes on ways.

-The gazetteer style produces a single table `place` as output with the following
+The osm2pgsql import produces a single table `place` as output with the following
 columns:

  * `osm_type` - kind of OSM object (**N** - node, **W** - way, **R** - relation)